inex/ixp-manager-docs-md/docs/features/irrdb.md

 * compare prefixes(/ASNs) in the database already (if any) against RADB and insert / delete as appropriate;
 * validate the prefix for proper CIDR notation before database inserts;
 * update the last_seen time for all prefixes(/ASNs) for that customer;
+* create a local file-based cache of that customer's prefixes / asns to speed up router configuration generation *(you don't need to worry about the staleness of this cache as it's cached everytime the IRRDB commands above are run for each customer)*.

 **We use transactions to update the database so, even in the middle of a refresh, a full set of prefixes for all customers will still be available.** It also means the update process can be safely interrupted.